kfl/adventofcode_2021/notes.md

 Post event: Added functional implementations of Dijkstra's shortest path algorithm and A* (using Manhattan distance as heuristic function).
 Using either brings us under 1s for both tasks, which is acceptable.
 Surprisingly, Dijkstra's algorithm is faster than A*.
+Another surprise is that it seems to be slightly faster to use `Set` (from the `containers` package) rather than a priority queue (from the `psqueues` package) for Dijkstra algorithm.